Hughes/Horseshoe Lake News

 Hughes United Methodist Church Acknowledgments

 Feb.
-13th – Happy Birthday Wishes to: Alexander Cupples and Lindsey Van Houten.
-Happy Anniversary to: George & Pam Zanone.
+18th – Happy Birthday Wishes to: Alyssa Beene, Mazie May, George McGaugh, Taylor Reece Lucy, Tristen Layne Barkley and Jordan Roark.
+Happy Anniversary to: Jimmy & Brenda Bain.

 Feb.
-14th – Happy Birthday Wishes to: Amy Mize Dunaway.
-In Memory: Molly May and Patsy Goacher.
+19th – Happy Birthday Wishes to: Cade Bentley, Russell Bonds and Beth Bernard Mills.

 Feb.
-15th – Happy Birthday Wishes to: Jacob Coats, Joe Cox, Ashli Cupples, Kelly Yung Bobo, Debbie Collum, Kayla Cosgrove and Jamie Blankenship.
-Happy Anniversary to: Ricky & Sharon Barkley.
+20th – Happy Birthday Wishes to: Christina Funderburg, Gary Lang, Phillip Fung, Sr., Mitchell Dean Lane and Thomas Campbell II.

 Feb.
+21st – Happy Birthday Wishes to: Thomas Campbell, G. G. Reece Elmore and Jean Linn.
+Happy Anniversary to: Warren & Jackie Scott.

+Feb.
+22nd – Happy Birthday Wishes to: Brandon Hampton, Curtis Arnold and Michael Lowery.

-16th – Happy Birthday Wishes to: Amanda Funderburg and Carson Collins.
-In Memory: Mrs. Charles Adams, Sr.
+Feb.
+23rd – Happy Anniversary to: Terry & Natalie Taylor.
+In Memory: Thelma Hugueley and Mrs. L. E. Burch, Sr.

 Mass, 4:30 p.m., St. Mary’s of the Lake Catholic Church.